Why is Living Within Your Values So Important? by Jo Robertson

 “Values are your heart’s deepest desires for how you want to behave as a human being.
 Values are not about what you want to get or achieve; they are about how you want to behave or act on an ongoing basis; how you want to treat yourself, others, the world around you.” – Russ Harris

 How do you know if it’s a value?
 It attracts you, it resonates and draws you forward, it comes from within, for what you truly want to be doing.
 There’s no right or wrong with a value, most importantly it feels right for you.
-If you find yourself saying ‘I should’ or ‘I have to’, or ‘I must’ – check-in with yourself, as you may be trying to inject someone else’s, or society’s expectations and values upon yourself.
+If you find yourself saying ‘I should’ or ‘I have to’, or ‘I must’ – check in with yourself, as you may be trying to inject someone else’s, or society’s expectations and values upon yourself.
 There is no ‘should’ ‘must’, or ‘have to’ with values.

-In the past, you may have set goals and found it hard work striving to make them happen.
+In the past you may have set goals and found it hard work striving to make them happen.
 If you’re not achieving your goals, you probably think you’ve failed.
-You may even beat yourself up, and this can lower your feelings of self-worth when you think that you’re not able to complete your goals or do what you say.
+You may even beat yourself up, and this can lower your feelings of self-worth, when you think that you’re not able to complete your goals or do what you say.

-Rather than purely striving to achieve goals, when we live a values-focused life we are working toward an end result while staying in touch with values and bringing them to play in our life.
+Rather than purely striving to achieve goals, when we live a values-focused life we are working toward an end result, while staying in touch with values and bringing them to play in our life.
 This means appreciating the journey as well as working toward the goal.
-Aligning with values fulfils you right now.
+Aligning with values fulfills you right now.
 When you set goals aligned with your values you are much more likely to achieve them.
 They give you focus and priority and can help inform your decisions and actions.
 They are the key to your empowerment and fulfilment.